-Step 1: Launch the Settings app and navigate to Privacy > Location Services > System Services > Frequent Locations.
+Step 1: Launch the Settings app and navigate to Privacy > Location Services > System Services > Significant Locations.

-Step 2: Toggle off the switch for “Frequent Locations” and your device will stop actively logging your location for this service.
+Step 2: Toggle off the switch for “Significant Locations” and your device will stop actively logging your location for this service.

 Not only is the feature creepy overall, but its usefulness raises a lot of eyebrows and its methods of helping you find your way home are questionable at best.
 After all, if you wanted to know how to get home, you’d probably just launch your Maps app and query for yourself without iOS tracking you in the background.

 If you found this tutorial helpful, leave us a comment below!